 Contact Shep (314) 692-2200

-Who do you blame for this?
 The restaurant or Groupon?
 My first thought is that the restaurant should have been prepared.
-Yet Andrew Mason, the CEO of Groupon took responsibility as well.
+Yet Andrew Mason, the CEO of Groupon, took responsibility as well.
 He acknowledged that he sold to an organization that was not prepared to deal with the success of the Groupon promotion.
-While the restaurant failed the service to its customers, Groupon refunded money back to the consumers who bought the coupons and gave away vouchers for future business.
+While the restaurant did fail to provide service to its customers, Groupon did give the consumers a full refund and gave away vouchers for future business.

 To avoid customer service issues like this in the future, Groupon has started educating its customers on ‘capacity planning.’
 It appears that Groupon is going to make sure their customers are able to deliver to their customers (the consumer).
 This is good for everyone involved.